-One Redditor recently posted looking for advice when their local homeowners association singled them out for their raised garden beds.
+One Redditor posted looking for advice when their local homeowners association singled them out for their raised garden beds.

 Many homeowners who want to add gardens or other eco-friendly improvements to their homes face resistance from their HOA.
 One Redditor faced fines for having a garden bed just a few inches too wide, and another complained about the unfair, inconsistent enforcement of rules about planters.

 This Redditor hoped to find similar laws in place in Knoxville, Tennessee.
 They posted to r/Knoxville to ask, “HOA is mad I have garden boxes in front of my house.
 Is there any sort of local right to garden laws or anything?”